 Yoni Eggs that you should NOT insert are:

 - Any cracked, pitted, damaged, or rough eggs

 - Angelite – Toxic.
 Contains lead.

 - Calcite – Will dissolve slowly.
-Notice how dull my orange calcite egg is in the article header.
+Notice how dull the orange calcite egg is above.

 - Chalcedony – Porous.
 May hold onto bacteria.